evert/evert.github.com/_posts/2020/2020-05-28-ecmascript-4-the-missing-version.md

 In 2008 the standard was pronounced dead, and ES3.1 was renamed to ES5, which was a much more conservative and incremental update to ECMAScript.

-The closest thing we had for ES4, was actually Flash Actionscript 3.
+The closest thing we had for ES4, was probably Flash Actionscript 3.
 There was a point during the release of AS3 that some of us thought that Flash and the Web was eventually going to converge.